New Students Checklist

 Once your deposit has been processed by the School of the Arts Admissions Office, you should be able to set up and activate your UNI.
 To activate your UNI, proceed to the following website: http://cuit.columbia.edu/cuit/manage-my-uni.
 Click “Activate UNI or email.”
 On the next two pages, accept the “Computer Network and Use” policy and the policy outlining “Your Responsibility on the Columbia Network.”
 You will then be directed to a page asking that you enter your UNI.
 On this page, click next to “Don’t know your UNI” to begin the UNI activation process; then follow the instructions from there.
 Once your UNI is activated, you will be able to use your Columbia email.
 You should begin checking your Columbia email immediately and on a regular basis, as this is the School’s official means of communication with all students.

-Finally, it is urgent that each student provide an emergency contact for our database.
+Finally, it is urgent that each student provides an emergency contact as well as a missing student phone number and email address.
 You can update your emergency contact information in your Student Services Online (SSOL) account once the account is activated.
 Your emergency contact can be whoever you want the School of the Arts to reach out to in the case of an emergency.